eecs280staff/tutorials/docs/debugging_guide.md

 Use the **debug console** to evaluate expressions while your debugger is paused.
 </div>

-Let's say I'm working on project 2 and I get a segfault from dereferencing `ptr` in my `Matrix_max()` function below.
-My debugger pauses when the sefault occurs.
+Let's say I'm working on a project involving matrices and I get a segfault from dereferencing `ptr` in my `Matrix_max()` function below.
+My debugger pauses when the segfault occurs.

 I can see `ptr` holds the address `0x55555586e000` and `size` is `25` in the variables window.